Norman B. Mears Chair

 Xie made his concerto debut with the Baltimore Symphony Orchestra in performances of Mozart’s Bassoon Concerto, receiving high praise from critics of The Washington Post and Baltimore Sun.
 He has performed at many summer festivals including Festival Mozaic, Sun Valley Summer Symphony, Tanglewood Music Center, National Repertory Orchestra and Music Academy of the West.
 In 2010, he was a finalist and prize-winner at the International Double Reed Society’s Gillet-Fox competition, where he was the only American bassoonist chosen for the final round.

 An avid educator, Xie has taught masterclasses at conservatories and festivals throughout the U.S., China and Brazil.
-He is currently on the faculty at the University of Maryland and will be the bassoon coach for the inaugural season of the NYO-China (National Youth Orchestra of China) this summer.
+He has recently served on the faculty at the University of Maryland and was the bassoon coach for the inaugural season of the NYO-China (National Youth Orchestra of China).
 He also served as a faculty member at Campos do Jordão International Music Festival in Brazil for two seasons.
 While in Brazil, Xie performed Kalevi Aho’s Quintet for Bassoon and Strings with the award-winning Quarteto Radamés Gnattali and was described by Aho himself as having “the perfect sound.”

 A native of China, Xie comes from a musical family.
 His parents and uncle are renowned Peking Opera musicians.
 He started piano lessons at age three and began bassoon studies when he was 13.
 He now holds a bachelor’s degree from Oberlin Conservatory and a master’s degree from Rice University.
 His primary teachers and influences are George Sakakeeny and Benjamin Kamins, who was associate principal bassoon of the Minnesota Orchestra from 1972 to 1981.